Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

 ## Contributors

 - Gourav Sarkar (Roll NO: 23CS60R01)
-  - Crawled worldometers website for each countries Active cases, Daily death, New Recovered, New cases, etc. and handle user queries for this part (module 1 part 2, module 3 part 1.2)
+  - Crawled worldometers website for each countries Active cases, Daily death, New Recovered, New cases, etc.(module 1 part 2)
+  - And handle user queries for this part (module 3 part 1.2)
-  - Crawled Wikipedia for Covid-19 timeline and response data and Store it in 12 text files each year, handle user queries for this part(module 2 part 1, module 3 part 2.1)
+  - Crawled Wikipedia for Covid-19 timeline and response data and Store it in 12 text files each year (module 2 part 1)
-  - created centralized main.py for (module 2 part 2)
+  - And handle user queries for this part (module 3 part 1.2)
   - main file menu

 - Aditya Shrivastava (Roll No: 23CS60R15)
   - Crawled worldometers website for each countries Active cases, Daily death, New Recovered, New cases, etc. (module 1 part 1)